yoctoproject/poky/documentation/dev-manual/common-tasks.rst

       TMPDIR="${TOPDIR}/tmp-initramfscfg"
       TCLIBC="musl"

-2. *Set additional initramfs variables on your main configuration:*
+2. *Set additional Initramfs variables on your main configuration:*
    Additionally, on your main configuration (``local.conf``) you need to set the variables::